 Medium chain triglycerides (MCT) oil: A refined form of coconut oil, MCT is known for its antimicrobial, antibacterial, and antiviral properties.
 This oil is considered an ideal carrier oil for CBD as it is rapidly metabolized by the body.

-Microorganisms means yeasts, molds, bacteria, viruses, toxins, and other similar microscopic organisms which may or may not have a health or sanitary concern.
+Microorganisms means yeasts, molds, bacteria, viruses, toxins, and other similar microscopic organisms.

 Phytocannabinoids are molecules synthesized by plants, primarily cannabis and hemp.
 When extracted and then consumed or applied topically, they interact with our endocannabinoid receptors to produce therapeutic effects and help maintain homeostasis.
 Major cannabinoids include THC and CBD.
 Minor cannabinoids include CBG, CBC and many more.